sung-max/minimal/index.md

 <p>&nbsp;</p>
 ## About
+I am currently a Senior Research Scientist at Google DeepMind, working on Gemini Security and Privacy.
-I am a postdoc at Stanford CS working with Profs.
-Tatsu Hashimoto, Percy Liang, and James Zou.
+Previously, I was a postdoc at Stanford CS advised by Tatsu Hashimoto, Percy Liang, and James Zou.
 I did my PhD at MIT, where I was advised by Prof. Aleksander Mądry.
-Prior to that, I studied Computer Science at Cornell, where I was fortunate to work with Prof. Ramin Zabih and Prof. Bobby Kleinberg.
+Prior to that, I studied Computer Science at Cornell, where I was fortunate to work with Ramin Zabih and Bobby Kleinberg.

 I'm broadly interested in the science of machine learning.

-Recently, my interests have been in understanding and improving machine learning methodology through the *lens of data*:
+My research focus has been in understanding and improving machine learning methodology through the *lens of data*:
  - How do we *attribute* model predictions back to training data? (e.g., see our recent ICML tutorial [[video](https://icml.cc/virtual/2024/tutorial/35228)] [[notes](https://ml-data-tutorial.org/)])
  - How do we *select* (and optimize) the right data for a given task?